 Posted on November 18, 2016 by Henry Tarkington

-This is similar to the way an alcoholic or addict may feel when using or coming off his/her drug of choice.
+The feeling is similar to the way an alcoholic or addict may feel when using or coming off his/her drug of choice.
 Intoxicant emotions may energize or slow one down limiting the ability to function at an optimum level.
 Sometimes these emotional states are as unpredictable as emotions that affect the alcoholic upon picking up a drink or drug.

 Family members may follow the same downward spiral as an alcoholic or addict.
 There are 4 stages of family illness before the family either “bottoms out” or enters recovery.
 The first stage is the Concern Stage.
 This is the stage where family members are acting out of, assisting the family member, with genuine concern.
 They are beginning to experience the effects of alcohol and drug abuse by a loved one.
 Family members at this stage typically are not aware of the situation they are facing.